mnr/writing-wip/kwak-anthology.md

 “Thanks for your confidence and help,” said Lupe.

 “Next question,” started Araci.
-“You said the meal was from, and I quote: ‘a reputable manufacturer.’
+“You said the meal was from - and I quote: ‘a reputable manufacturer.’
 Can we come to an agreement on where that meal came from?
 Would I be able to purchase that from a grocery vendor? “

 Robin hesitated.
 “Not yet.”
 He looked away for a minute, sighed, and looked back.
 “That particular meal wasn’t commercially available.
 Friends of mine obtained it from WorldFood.
 We’re not the only group attempting to break Hestia’s food monopoly.
 Dakota said we could compare the behavior of the WorldFood meal against a standard Hestia meal for insight on how the system worked.”